Katlego-DataLab/DecodeLabs-03-Recommender-Logic/README.md

 ## Why These Algorithms?

 **TF-IDF over binary matching:**
 Simple tag counting treats "helping people" and "software" as equally important.
-TF-IDF weights terms by how specific they are — rare, descriptive tags carry more influence than generic ones, producing more nuanced recommendations.
+TF-IDF weights terms by how specific they are rare, descriptive tags carry more influence than generic ones, producing more nuanced recommendations.

 **Cosine Similarity over Euclidean Distance:**
 Euclidean distance is sensitive to vector magnitude.
-A user who enters 6 interests would unfairly outscore a user who enters 3 — even if their profile direction is identical.
-Cosine similarity measures the *angle* between vectors, making it magnitude-invariant and far more accurate for text data.
+A user who enters 6 interests would unfairly outscore a user who enters 3 even if their profile direction is identical.
+Cosine similarity measures the angle between vectors, making it magnitude-invariant and far more accurate for text data.

 ---